Customer Due Diligence Checklist by Industry Sector

 - Proof of address

-- Evidence of source of funds (mortgage offer, bank statements, gift letter if applicable)
+- Evidence of source of funds (pre-approval letter, bank statements, gift statutory declaration if applicable)

-- Proof of source of wealth (if EDD applies)
+- Proof of source of wealth (if ECDD applies)

 - PEP and sanctions screening